jcwons/github-blogs/_posts/2025-03-20-The Physics behind drying clothes.md

 ---
-title: "The Physics behind Drying your Clothes"
+title: "The Physics behind drying your clothes"
 date: 2025-03-20
 ---